wormhole-foundation/wormhole/README.md

 implied.
 See the License for the specific language governing permissions and limitations under the License.** Or plainly spoken - this is a very complex piece of software which targets a bleeding-edge, experimental smart contract runtime.
 Mistakes happen, and no matter how hard you try and whether you pay someone to audit it, it may eat your tokens, set your printer on fire or startle your cat.
-Cryptocurrencies are a high-risk investment, no matter how fancy.
+Remember, cryptocurrencies are like thrilling roller coasters—exciting and high-risk, no matter how fancy they may seem.